-- A continuous flow of water through the unit MUST be maintained!
+- 1. A continuous flow of water through the unit MUST be maintained!
 The pump responsible for flow through the boiler/water heater must run continuously! - 2.
 An ethylene glycol/water mixture suitable for the minimum temperature that the unit will be exposed to must be used.
-The boiler on-board pump is capable of producing the required flow for systems maintaining a maximum 30% glycol water mixture.
-For mixtures higher than 30% ethylene glycol please contact factory.
-Domestic water systems must be isolated from the water heater by the use of a heat exchanger or other approved method. - 3.
-If the unit must be shut off for any reason the electric, gas and water supplies MUST be shut off and the unit and its pump completely drained.
+The pump must be capable of producing a minimum of 15% more flow and overcoming a 20% increase in head loss.
+Domestic water systems must be isolated from the water heater by the use of a heat exchanger or other approved method. - If the unit must be shut off for any reason the electric, gas and water supplies MUST be shut off and the unit and its pump completely drained.